narensundaram-dev/freelancer/fasttech/README.md

 b) Price
 c) Price in GBP (this is simply Price Multiply <Value of USD/GBP Multiply input before)
 d) Shipping time (Also found in source-code of product)

+## How to run
+python3.6.9 scraper.py -d /home/username/scraper